-The Environmental And Spatial Epidemiology Lab (EASEL) is engaged in a variety of research, including air pollution exposure assessment, spatial modeling and mapping, evaluating environmental exposures associated with chronic health outcomes, and examining relationships between the built environment and health.
+The Environmental And Spatial Epidemiology Lab (EASEL) is engaged in a variety of research, including spatial modeling and mapping, evaluating environmental exposures associated with chronic health outcomes, and examining the intersection between mind, body, environment and health.

-The research group is comprised of master’s and doctoral students, faculty in MIAEH, and affiliates across other departments within the School of Public Health.
+The research group is comprised of master’s and doctoral students, faculty in MIAEH, and affiliates across other departments within the School of Public Health and the Maryland Neuroimaging Center.
 Completed and on-going research has involved collaborators from the University of Maryland Baltimore, the University of South Carolina, Harvard University, Kaiser Permanente Southern California, Rush Institute in Chicago, University of Georgia, University of Colorado, University of Washington, University of Ohio, Wake Forest University, and the Pennsylvania State University.

 Dr. Puett has received funding as a Principal Investigator from the National Institutes of Health (NIH).
 Her most recently funded grant is an R01 focused on air pollution, subclinical CVD and inflammation in the SEARCH for diabetes in youth study cohort.